Javi Marroquin Business Deals: Is He Still Writing A Tell-All Book?

 Javi Marroquin is starting over after learning that his divorce from Kailyn Lowry is indeed over and done with.
 While she has clearly moved on with her life as she’s pregnant with her third child by a third man, Javi is trying to figure out what to do with his life.
 He has been linked to several women over the past couple of months, but each relationship has ended.
 And maybe that’s a good thing because it sounds like Marroquin is busy with various business ventures.
 While Kailyn has taken full advantage of her Teen Mom 2 fame, Javi is just getting started.

-According to a new tweet, Javi Marroquin is now revealing that he’s very happy that his business deals are coming together rather nicely and he’s excited about what’s to come.
+According to a new tweet, Javi Marroquin is now revealing that he’s very happy that his business deals are coming together rather nicely, and he’s excited about what’s to come.
 And this includes his tell-all book about his ex-wife, their marriage, the miscarriage that tore them apart, and his relationship with her son, Isaac.

 “I can’t believe all these projects I’ve talked about for so long are finally coming together and almost ready for business,” Javi Marroquin revealed on Twitter, sharing his excitement about all of the projects he has been working on.